Maya Creative | 2025 Features | Autodesk

 How to buy

-Maya Creative software includes powerful modelling, animation and rendering tools to push your creative limits in film, TV or game production.
+Maya Creative software includes powerful modeling, animation, and rendering tools to push your creative limits in film, TV, or game production.

-Create 3D props, environments and characters with powerful polygon and NURBS modelling tools.
+Create 3D props, environments, and characters with powerful polygon and NURBS modeling tools.

 Build procedural materials across multiple tools with LookdevX, a material authoring plug-in.